- Microsoft Teams is one of the most popular workplace collaboration tools worldwide, with an ever-growing market share.

-This is because that is representing the file folder for your General channel, and the more you create channels, the more folders appear in SharePoint.
+This is because that is represents the file folder for your General channel, and the more you create channels, the more folders appear in SharePoint.

 If you examine your SharePoint, you’ll notice that there are folders representing all channels that Microsoft Teams has.
 You can see your files in Files view because you are set to see all the available files, not just the ones for a specific Channel.

-In order to avoid issues like the ones mentioned above, move the files into the channel’s folder.
-Now anyone part of that channel or group will be able to see the files that have been shared.
+Moving the files into the channel’s folder to avoid issues like the ones mentioned above.
+Now, anyone part of that channel or group will be able to see the files that have been shared.

 2. Wait for the permissions to implement themselves

 People outside of a Group cannot see the content of a channel without being part of it first.
 However, it is a known fact that giving someone permission to join a Group takes some time to commence.